JerryWestrick/Knowledge_Engineer/Documentation/KEPF Language Reference/KEPF Language Reference.md

     Write the prompt to 'Planning/Gen_Code_Prompt.md' using function 'write_file'.
     .exec

 The ***.user*** statement above tells Knowledge Engineer to create a user message.
-Sub Sequent Prompt lines are added to the user message.
+It then adds 7 text lines the the user message.

 ## .assistant
+The assistant statement is used just like the .system and .user statements.
+But it creates an **_assistant message_**.

-The assistant statement is used to create a **_assistant message_** It is sent to the LLM as example of how you want the LLm to respond.
+Using the assistant message "fakes" previous AI answers in the conversations.
+This technic is used in Prompt Engineering to give the LLM an example response in the way you want it.

-Further prompt lines are added to the "assistant message" until:
-- a '.user', '.function' message is encountered
-- the Iteration is started with a **.exec** key word statement.

 #### Example